Transport Planning & Optimisation

 - Typical fixed and variable loading times at depot (if client’s depots are to be used)

-Assumptions - Sometimes operational data is incomplete or not known..
-When this is the case it pays to invest time to either research such things as booked times or unloading rates or you must state the parameters and assumptions for all respondents to use, including the incumbent service provider.
-Faced with lack of prescriptive detail respondents will make and state assumptions which leads to at least two problems:
+Sometimes operational data is incomplete or not known.
+When this is the case it pays to invest time to either research such things (like booked times or unloading rates) or you must state the parameters and assumptions for all respondents to use, including the incumbent service provider.
+Faced with a lack of prescriptive detail respondents will make and state assumptions which lead to at least two problems:

 - Assumptions and therefore parameters used will differ between respondents